-At the examination, the student must be prepared to perform the entire recital at performance level, including memorization, if required.
+At the examination, the student must perform the entire recital at performance level, including memorization, if required.
 All those who will participate in the recital must perform at the pre-recital examination.
 In the case of composition recitals, all scores and parts must be available for examination and at least half of the works must be performed.
 If the pre-recital jury is not approved, the student may not present the recital until a subsequent semester.
 Pre-recital jury examinations and all required recitals must take place when classes are in session during the regular academic year.
-No pre-recital jury may be waived except by approval of the private teacher, the Performance Studies Committee and the Dean of the School of Music.
+No pre-recital jury may be waived.